 - Hamstring injuries: Long-distance runners face less than sprinters.
 Most of the time, distance runners suffer from hamstring strains that develop gradually and are caused by tiny tears in the hamstring muscle’s fibers and connective tissue.

 Well, these were some of the most common runner injuries.
 If you face pain in the knees, lower or upper legs lower back, hips, pelvis, or groin, it may be due to an underlying situation caused due to excessive running.
 You should immediately get it diagnosed and treat it to prevent future complications.
+It is recommended to seek help from a professional that treats sports injuries if you’re experiencing constant pain.

 Please click here for more details: https://kdmshospital.com/article/runner-injury/